 Write your student ID number on the face of the check/money order to ensure accurate and timely processing.
 A $45 fee will be assessed for all returned checks.
 If the University receives a total of three returned checks, all future payments must be made via cash, certified check, or money order.
 DO NOT SEND CASH THROUGH THE MAIL.

 When you access your eBill you will also be able to pay online.
 If full payment cannot be made, the La Salle Payment Plan is available.
+All financial obligations must be satisfied before a student’s enrollment is finalized.

 If a recognized third party (employer, labor union, foundation, etc.) is paying all or a portion of your tuition, you must send the official notification to the Student Accounts Office to be applied to your account.
 To be eligible, the third party must be a recognized organization, not an individual.
 The official notification must be on letterhead and contain the following, student name, La Salle Identification number, amount that will be paid, billing instructions and signature of authorized representative.
 Remember to remit payment for any amount due, not covered by a third party.
 Third party billing authorizations are accepted in lieu of payment and should be received by the payment due date.
 Please fax or email your billing authorization to 215.951.1799 or email@example.com.